tristankleyn/which.dolphin/delphinID/README.md

-## Using pre-trained classifiers for Northeast Atlantic delphinid species
+## Pre-trained classifiers for northeast Atlantic delphinid species
 Trained models are available for classifying recordings of seven northeast Atlantic delphinid species (Short-beaked common dolpins _(Delphinus delphis)_, Common bottlenose dolphins _(Tursiops truncatus)_, Risso's dolphins _(Grampus griseus)_, Atlantic white-sided dolphins _(Lagenorhynchus acutus)_, white-beaked dolphins _(Lagenorhynchus albirostris)_, killer whales _(Orcinus orca)_, and long-finned pilot whales _(Globicephala melas)_).
-Find delphinID classifiers for Atlantic delphinids  [here](https://zenodo.org/records/14578299?preview=1), along with tutorials and guidance for use.
+[Click HERE to access delphinID classifiers for northeast Atlantic delphinids](https://zenodo.org/records/14578299?preview=1), along with tutorials and guidance for use.

 The northeast Atlantic delphinid classifier predicts events with an average accuracy of 86.3% (90% CI 82.5-90.1%) across the seven species, ranging from 80% accuracy for short-beaked common dolphins to 92% for white-beaked dolphins.
 F1 score (accuracy x precision) is shown for each species below: